Westpac New Zealand

-Westpac New Zealand, known simply as Westpac, is a New Zealand bank that is a subsidiary of Westpac.
+Westpac New Zealand, known simply as Westpac, is a New Zealand bank that is a subsidiary of Australian multinational banking group Westpac Banking Corporation.
 The bank is one of New Zealand's big four banks.
 It operates under the same brand as its parent but is operationally separated as required by the New Zealand banking regulator the Reserve Bank of New Zealand.

 It provides retail banking and commercial banking services across New Zealand and operates 196 branches and 500 ATMs.
 It provides retail, business, agribusiness and institutional banking services.
 With KiwiSaver and wealth management provided by its subsidiary BTNZ.
 In addition to individuals and companies the bank provides banking services to the New Zealand Government.
 As of June 2022, it is the third largest bank in New Zealand, with a market share of 19%.

 The bank was established as the Australian Bank of New South Wales and opened its first branches in New Zealand in the 1860s to service the Otago gold rush.
 The bank of New South Wales acquired the Commercial Bank of Australia in 1981 before being renamed to Westpac in 1982.
 Its name is a portmanteau of "Western" and "Pacific".
 In 1996 it acquired the Trust Bank, significantly expanding its New Zealand operations.